 The procedure takes approximately one to two hours, depending on the individual surgery.
 Dr. Morin often performs a genioplasty procedure in combination with other surgical procedures, such as orthognathic jaw surgery, rhinoplasty (a nose job) or a neck lift.
 A rhinoplasty can aesthetically complement a chin surgery, resulting in a greater facial balance.
 To help tighten and sculpt the jawline, a neck lift can be performed, refining the overall effect.
 If a combination of procedures is being done, more time is required to complete the surgery.

 Chin surgery can enhance facial symmetry, often vastly improving the appearance of a weak or deficient chin.
-If you would like to know more about chin surgery and whether it is an appropriate option for you, contact us for a comprehensive consultation.
-With offices conveniently located in NYC and Hackensack, Dr. Morin treats patients in the NY and NJ area, offering advanced cosmetic procedures and expert surgical care.
+If you would like to know more about chin surgery in NYC and NJ and whether it is an appropriate option for you, contact us for a comprehensive consultation.
+With offices conveniently located in New York and Hackensack, Dr. Morin treats patients in the greater metropolitan area, offering advanced cosmetic procedures and expert surgical care.